JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 As you complete your document, you want to ensure that your key points are presented clearly.
 A good way to do this is to see a summary of the document.
 Likewise, should you receive a large Word document that you don't have time to read in its entirety, the summary feature is key.
 Let's create a summary at the end of our document.

+1. Enter the following prompt:

-1. Prompt Copilot to *Summarize this document.
-Highlight the top three points made.* using the Copilot pane.
+    +++Summarize this document.
+Highlight the top three points made.* using the Copilot pane.+++

 1. Review the generated summary, and select **Insert** if you want to include the summary in your document.